 –Although typically not thought of as such, critical infrastructures are a key institutional mechanism for the distinguishing and dispersing social values.

-Critical infrastructures instantiate social values not abstractly but as differences taken into account when societal reliability and security matter now.
-This differences—more properly, differentiated knowledge bases about and orientations to reliability at the event and system levels—are reconciled by infrastructure control rooms (where they exist) in real time and in the name of ensuring high reliability (including safety), then and there.
+Critical infrastructures instantiate social values not abstractly but as differences taken into account when societal reliability and safety matter now.
+This differences—more properly, differentiated knowledge bases about and orientations to reliability and safety at the event and system levels—are reconciled by infrastructure control rooms (where they exist) in real time and in the name of ensuring high reliability (including safety), then and there.

 Every day, nuclear explosions, airline crashes, financial meltdowns, massive water-supply collapse—and more—are avoided that would have happened had not operators and managers in these large systems prevented their occurrence.
 Why?
 Because societal dread is so intense that these events must be precluded from happening on an active basis.
 (It might be better to say that we don’t know “societal dread” unless we observe how knowledgeable professionals operate and manage complex critical infrastructures.)

 There is such fear of what would happen if large interconnected electricity, telecommunications, water, transportation, financial services and like did fail that it is better to manage them than not have them.
 We’ve structured our lives to depend on these systems, at least for right now.

 –We of course must wonder at the perversity of this.
 But that is the function of this dread, isn’t it?
 Namely: to push us further in probing what it means to privilege social and individual reliability and safety over other values and desires.
 We are meant to ask: What would it look like in world where such reliability and safety are not so privileged?
 What would flying look like if aviation rules weren’t written in blood?

 For the answer to that question is altogether too evident: Most of the planet already lives in that world of unreliability and little safety.
 We’re meant to ask, precisely because the answer is that clear.